-64. COMPASSIONATE LEAVE
+65. COMPASSIONATE LEAVE

-- 64.1 An officer (excluding a casual) shall be granted up to three days paid compassionate leave on each occasion that a member of the officer's immediate family or household: - contracts or develops a personal illness that poses a serious threat to their life; - · sustains a personal injury that poses a serious threat to their life; or - dies. - 64.2 A casual officer may access up to three days of unpaid leave on each occasion that compassionate leave is required. - 64.3 The granting of compassionate leave is subject to the production of suitable evidence.
+- 65.1 An officer (excluding a casual officer) will be eligible for three (3) days paid compassionate leave on each occasion when: - (a) a member of the officer's family or household or someone they have/had a close personal relationship with contracts, develops or sustains a lifethreatening illness or injury; or dies; or - (b) the officer or their partner has a miscarriage; or - (c) a child is stillborn, where the child was a member of their family or household. - Note: compassionate leave provided in (b) and (c) above is in addition to any entitlement an officer may be eligible for under the parental leave clause. - 65.2 A casual officer may access up to three days of unpaid leave on each occasion that compassionate leave is required. - 65.3 The granting of compassionate leave is subject to the production of suitable evidence.

-65. JURY LEAVE
+66. JURY LEAVE